SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 .. _BasicOperators_NilCoalescingOperator:

-Nil Coalescing Operator
+Nil-Coalescing Operator
 -----------------------

-The :newTerm:`nil coalescing operator` (``a ?? b``) unwraps an optional ``a`` if it contains a value, or returns a default value ``b`` if ``a`` is ``nil``.
+The :newTerm:`nil-coalescing operator` (``a ?? b``)
+unwraps an optional ``a`` if it contains a value, or returns a default value ``b`` if ``a`` is ``nil``.
 The expression ``a`` is always of an optional type.
 The expression ``b`` must match the type that is stored inside ``a``.

-The nil coalescing operator is shorthand for the code below:
+The nil-coalescing operator is shorthand for the code below:

 .. testcode:: nilCoalescingOperatorOutline